 Breast Cancer Action cannot be bought, influenced, or discouraged from its mission to achieve health justice for all women at risk of and living with breast cancer.
 Under no circumstances will policy or program decisions be influenced or affected by any of BCAction’s donors.
-To be effective in achieving meaningful change, we will not accept any corporate support that we deem to be in conflict with or inappropriate to the BCAction mission.

 This policy shall not be construed to prohibit Breast Cancer Action from accepting matching gifts from corporations that are initiated by donations from individual employees of the corporation and corporate contributions made in memory of someone at the request of the decedent or her or his family.
 Furthermore, BCAction can and does accept donations from businesses and corporations which do not pose a conflict of interest.